-When it comes to assembling your profile and selecting the right dating site, it can be challenging.
-Different dating sites are designed with different audiences in mind, so it's first important to decide what your goal is: Do you want to meet someone to hook up with?
+When it comes to assembling your profile and selecting the right dating site, you might be a bit overwhelmed at first.
+Different dating sites are designed with various audiences in mind, so your first step should be deciding what your goal is: do you want to meet someone to hook up with?
 Are you trying to lock down a forever kind of love?

-Unlike most other dating sites, eHarmony only allows users to contact those the system has determined to be highly compatible, and sometimes this process can take weeks —even months—to receive enough of a sample size to pay the higher-than-normal fee.
+Unlike most other dating sites, eHarmony only allows you to contact those whom the system has determined highly compatible with you, and sometimes this process can take weeks.
+Still, we think it's worth it to find someone you can spend your life with.

 You may not know this name as well as you do eHarmony, but Lavalife has been around since 2001.
 Out of the top dating sites, Lavalife is one of the more versatile of the bunch, allowing users to join under a variety of different dating personas that can be connected (or kept separate) with your main account.
 For instance, if you aren't totally sure what you're looking for, you can sign up and create two profiles (one for serious dating and another for casual hookups) within the same account.

 Fun fact: This site boasts more users in Canada than any other dating site in the world!